tdbe/tdbe.github.io/_posts/2018-06-17-write-to-custom-data-buffers-from-shaders.markdown

 }
 {% endhighlight %}

-If y'all know how to iterate through memory and whatnot, you know what that memalloc value is for.
+If y'all know how to iterate through memory, you know what that memalloc value is for.
 It's the size of the struct in bytes.
 A float3 is 12 bytes, and the structure I created in the shader has 2 half3's which equal to 1x float3 :) In the C# side, we don't have half3s but we can define it as Vector3 which is resolved to float3 and is bound as a half3 on the GPU in our case.
+If you're worried about conversion, there's a `Mathf.FloatToHalf()` function.

 Now to do stuff with the data of this struct from C#.
 Do this in `Update()` if you want/need, it's fine.